 - There is no known treatment, prevention, or cure for PML.

-immune system, including other treatments for Multiple Sclerosis (MS) and
+including other treatments for Multiple Sclerosis (MS) and Crohn's disease

-Crohn's disease (CD).
-You should not take certain medicines that weaken the
+(CD).
+You should not take certain medicines that weaken the immune system at

-immune system at the same time you are taking TYSABRI.
-Even if you use TYSABRI
+the same time you are taking TYSABRI.
+Even if you use TYSABRI alone to treat